 Tenants break or void long-term leases for two reasons.
-In the most common scenario, a tenant seeks to break a lease for personal reasons, for example to move to another state.
+In the most common scenario, a tenant seeks to break a lease for personal reasons; for example, to move to another state.
 In a second scenario, the tenant must void the lease because the landlord has breached obligations under the lease by refusing to repair, failing to control neighboring tenants, or harassing tenants until they move.

 Breaking a Lease for Personal Reasons

 Where a tenant must break a lease for personal reasons, the landlord is entitled to recoup lost rent for the remainder of the lease, plus interest.
 Civil Code § 1951.2.
 The landlord may also recover reasonable costs to market the unit.
 Id.
 However, the landlord has a duty to mitigate their damages.
 This means that the landlord must re-let the unit as soon as possible at the same or substantially the same rent.
 Id.
 Once re-rented, the landlord cannot charge the departed tenant for rent due under the remainder of the broken lease.

 The burden of proof is on the tenant to show that the landlord did not act in good faith to re-let the unit.
 Chapple v.
 Big Bear Super Market No. 3, 108 Cal.
 App.
 3d 867, 876 (1980).
 Courts will generally find a landlord to be acting in good faith where the new rent is more or less the same as the rent paid by the vacating tenant.
 Jack Kendall v.
 Ernest Pestana, Inc., 40 Cal.
 3d 488 (1985).